Public Address Systems

 To see them you have to be looking for them, as clever design and installation can make public address systems disappear without trace, leaving visitors wondering where the sound could be coming from.

 Whether they be ceiling speakers in an airport, column speakers in a church, wall speakers at a leisure centre or horn speakers at a race track, each speaker is designed purposely to deliver a message or music to as wide an area as possible from something as small as possible.

 Public address systems can come in many shapes and sizes, and there is a product available to meet every application in existence.
-If you want a portable public address system, then there are battery powered versions which deliver fantastic performance from quite literally anywhere and include connections for microphones, instruments, mixers or additional speakers.
+If you want a portable public address system, then there are battery powered versions which deliver a fantastic performance from quite literally anywhere and include connections for microphones, instruments, mixers or additional speakers.

-For installed options, a simple amplifier and speakers can suffice for smaller spaces, and much larger multi zone matrix systems exist for larger premises with several different room types and sizes.
+For installed options, a simple amplifier and speakers can suffice for smaller spaces, and much larger multi-zone matrix systems exist for larger premises with several different room types and sizes.

 PUBLIC ANNOUNCEMENT SYSTEMS